 Our product portfolio continues to expand year on year, with the development of new, bespoke product lines.
-The new products we create are largely driven by our customers, whether they’re introducing a new product to the market, or they’re re-inventing their existing products.
+The new products we create are largely driven by our customers, whether they’re introducing a new product to the market, seeking to improve the sustainability of their packaging, or they’re re-inventing their existing products.

 The packaging design is an integral part of product development.
 Without the right packaging, the product simply won’t achieve its full commercial potential.
 We’ve developed hundreds of food packaging products, building an expert team with experience in a range of markets.

 Our customers rely heavily on this expertise to guide them through the product development process.
 Step by step, we apply an approach of open communication and close involvement with all stakeholders.
 This works for our customers’ benefit, as early involvement of stakeholders such as machinery partners gives us the ability to cut lead times and minimise design issues at a later stage in the process.

 The key to successful packaging design is in the right balance of creativity and practicality.
 We don’t just consider the aesthetics, we look at the bigger picture.
 We understand the materials, we know the machinery, we appreciate the need for cost effective design, and we know how to blend all of this with visually appealing packaging design.

 Contract Winning Design

 Our customers often come to us seeking a new product design in order to secure a contract with a major retailer.